CCExtractor/sample-platform/install/installation.md

 sudo ./install.sh
 ```

 The `install.sh` will begin downloading and updating all the necessary dependencies.
 Once done, it'll ask to enter some details in order to set up the sample-platform.
-After filling in these the platform should be ready for use.
+After filling in these details, the platform should be ready for use.

 Please read the below troubleshooting notes in case of any error or doubt.